Where oceans meet atmosphere

 How did the crew aboard the R/V Knorr know exactly where to find the elusive mode water to deploy their instruments?
 Suzanne Dickinson, Kelly’s colleague and fellow oceanographer, worked closely with the crew while she stayed warm and dry on land.
 She said, “During the cruises, I uploaded daily satellite maps, based on sea surface temperature, to the ship.”
 Sea surface temperatures helped the shipboard scientists find the eighteen-degree water because it forms when the atmosphere strips off the overlying warmer water through heat exchange, allowing the cooler water to appear at the surface.
 The satellite data they used came from the Advanced Microwave Scanning Radiometer for Earth Observing System (AMSR-E), which flies on the NASA Aqua satellite.
 AMSR-E is a passive microwave instrument, so it was able to see through the winter clouds and provide data even during the all-too-frequent winter storms.

 Dickinson retrieved the sea surface temperature data through a NASA project called “Distributed Information Services: Climate/Ocean Products and Visualization for Earth Research,” or DISCOVER.
 The goal of DISCOVER is to provide accurate long-term climate records and near-real-time ocean data products for scientists.
-Frank Wentz of Remote Sensing Systems, Inc., leads the DISCOVER team; the NASA Global Hydrology Resource Center (GHRC) hosts the data for distribution in easy-to-use formats.
+Frank Wentz of Remote Sensing Systems, Inc., leads the DISCOVER team; NASA's Global Hydrology Resource Center (GHRC) Distributed Active Archive Center (DAAC) hosts the data for distribution in easy-to-use formats.

 Joyce said, “The remote sensing information was invaluable.
 We’d wait for it daily and download it around two in the afternoon.
 We were working twelve-hour shifts day and night on the ship, so we tried to have a clear plan before we turned it over to the next shift.”
 By studying the broad coverage of the satellite maps, the crew was able to sail the ship to areas where mode water was forming to deploy their instruments.